Top 10 Johnny Maestro & The Brooklyn Bridge Songs

 Johnny Maestro & The Brooklyn Bridge Songs

 The top 10 Johnny Maestro & The Brooklyn Bridge songs wouldn’t be complete without the mention of “Worst That Could Happen.”
-Even though these New Yorkers were often deemed as one-hit wonders, there was more to these talents than one big hit that swept across the nation as a phenom.
+Even though these New Yorkers were often deemed as one-hit wonders, there was more to these talents than one big hit that swept across the nation as a phenomenon.
 While none of their studio albums seemed to make much of an impression, their live musical performances did.
 Including “Worst That Could Happen,” Johnny Maestro & The Brooklyn Bridge produced a total of six hits between 1968 and 1970.

 Building Bridges